 - By appointment only – Info here

-The building itself is full of beautiful things and on the tour you learn all about the intentional lifestyle that the owners live and apply to their winery.
-We were told they even insulate the building with old recycled blue jeans, which is amazing.
+The building is full of beautiful things, and on the tour you learn all about the intentional lifestyle that the owners live and apply to their winery.
+We were told they even insulate the building with old recycled blue jeans, which is impressive.

-The room itself is covered floor to ceiling in recycled wood that has been perfectly shaped and styled to match the room’s aesthetic.
-It is bookended by two sets of benches and at the back of the room hangs a massive wooden table.
+The room is covered floor to ceiling in recycled wood that has been perfectly shaped and styled to match the room’s aesthetic.
+Two sets of benches bookend it, and at the back of the room hangs a massive wooden table.

 I say hangs because this table literally hangs down from the ceiling with nothing below it to hold it up.
-It is a fantastic thing to see, as I have never been to a place that took something so heavy and hung it so elegantly.
-Even without wine tasting this is a room to be seen.
+It is a fantastic thing to see, as I have never been to a place that took something so substantial and hung it so elegantly.
+Even without wine tasting, this is a room to see.

-The decor of the room is also unique with large wire fenced lanterns hanging from the ceiling and hay bales to sit on below each wall.
-It is one of those places that you see something new in every time you look around.
+The decor of the room is also unique, with large wire fenced lanterns hanging from the ceiling and hay bales to sit on below each wall.
+It is one of those places where you see something new every time you look around.

-When we were there we had the pleasure to meet the owner, Suzanne Phifer Pavitt who was as interesting and fun as her winery was.
-She sat with us and told us stories all about the history and view for the winery, and her personality was fresh and fun which made her stories come to life.
+When we were there, we had the pleasure of meeting the owner, Suzanne Phifer Pavitt, who was as exciting and fun as her winery was.
+She sat with us and told us stories all about the history and her view of the winery.
+Her personality was fresh and fun, which made her stories come to life.
 Of course she is not always there but if she happens to be there when you go make sure to say hi.
-Also, I had a few wine people with me when I went and they raved about how good both of the two wines were.
+Also, I had a few wine people with me when I went, and they raved about how good both of the two wines were.

-After spending and hour just sitting and hanging out in the tasting room we headed out of the winery only to feel like new friends to this fantastic spot.
-I really enjoyed my time here and highly recommend it if you are looking for a relaxed way to spend a few hours in Napa Valley.
+After spending an hour just sitting and hanging out in the tasting room, we headed out of the winery only to feel like new friends at this fantastic spot.
+I enjoyed my time here and highly recommend it if you are looking for a relaxed way to spend a few hours in Napa Valley.
 Be sure to let me know your thoughts if you have been in the comments.